elsiehupp/twain-sane-macos/README.md

 ### `SanePreferencePane`

-This optional [Preference Pane](https://developer.apple.com/documentation/preferencepanes) package form Mattias Ellert's project makes it easier to configure the `sane-backends` drivers.
+This optional [Preference Pane](https://developer.apple.com/documentation/preferencepanes) package from Mattias Ellert's project makes it easier to configure the `sane-backends` drivers.
 If you don’t install this package you can still configure the `sane-backends` using a text editor in the Terminal.
 (This package does not compile and has not been adapted to Homebrew-installed `sane-backends`.
 Oddly, the compiled version of this did run correctly under macOS 11, even though the compiled `TwainSaneInterface` did not.
 I think this may just be due to how Preference Panes work.)

 > The contents of `SanePreferencePane` are licensed under the GPLv2.